-Large Vegetable = One Each or Five Total Medium Vegetable = Five Each or 25 Total Small Vegetable = Twelve Each or Sixty Total
+Large Vegetable = One Each or Five Total Medium Vegetable = Five Each or 25 Total Small Vegetable = 12 Each or 60 Total

-INIDIVIDUAL ENTRIES-Special Rules:
+INIDIVIDUAL ENTRIES - Special Rules:

 - 1. Vegetables may be washed if they need it. - 2.
 Entry tag must be attached to each exhibit. - 3.
 No frozen vegetables may be exhibited-only fresh.
 Any rotten produce will be removed from display early. - 4.
 Superintendents will divide each class by age at entry time. - 5.
-See extension pamphlet on "Exhibiting Fruits & Vegetables". www.ksre.ksu.edu/library/hort2/c405.pdf
+See extension pamphlet on "Exhibiting Fruits & Vegetables". https://bookstore.ksre.ksu.edu/pubs/exhibiting-fruits-and-vegetables C405.pdf (Contact the Extension Office for a hardcopy of this publication.)